RuitingL/ruitingl.github.io/index.md

 <div class="bio-section">
   <div class="bio-text">
     <p>
       Hi!
-I am a fifth year PhD student in [Computational and Applied Mathematics](https://cam.uchicago.edu) at the University of Chicago, where I am very fortunate to be advised by Professor [Rina Foygel Barber](https://rinafb.github.io).
+I am a fifth year PhD student in <a href="https://cam.uchicago.edu" target="_blank">Computational and Applied Mathematics</a>. at the University of Chicago, where I am very fortunate to be advised by Professor [Rina Foygel Barber](https://rinafb.github.io).
 Prior to this, I received my B.S. in Mathematics from the University of Chinese Academy of Sciences.
   </p>
     <p>
       I work on the theory of statistical problems in machine learning, with the goal of understanding uncertainty in general settings with as few assumptions as possible.
 My research topics include distribution-free inference, algorithmic stability, and uncertainty quantification.